Pilar College: 1977-1990

 The increasing enrollment of the Elementary Department necessitated the construction of a bigger building.
-In 1977, the wooden building was replaced by a concrete one.
+In 1977, the wood building was replaced by a concrete one.
 Likewise, the Music Department was enlarged to house seven Yamaha organs in 1979.
 The opening of Yamaha Organ School attracted many students.
-Worth mentioning in the evolving history of Pilar College was the beautiful presentation of a 500-voice marian Concert, entitled “A tribute to Mary” during the Marian Year, commemorating the 2000th birth anniversary of the Blessed Virgin Mary.
+Worth mentioning in the evolving history of Pilar College was the beautiful presentation of a 500-voice Marian Concert, entitled “A tribute to Mary” during the Marian Year, commemorating the 2000th birth anniversary of the Blessed Virgin Mary.
 It also marked the Diamond Jubilee of the Archdiocese of Zamboanga.

 In line with the thrust to upgrade the education, Pilar College undertook the process of accreditation of the High School.
 Self-survey started in 1981, leading to the preliminary PAASCU visit in 1984 and the subsequent formal visit.
 In 1987, the PAASCU (Philippines Accrediting Association of Schools, Colleges and Universities) gave the formal stamp of an accredited status to the High School Department.
 This made Pilar College the third accredited school of region IX.
 In 1990, the re-survey of the PAASCU Team resulted of a five-year Accreditation to the High School.